mikependon/RepoDB/Docs/pages/persistency.rst

 .. highlight:: c#

-A new instance of a connection is being `Instantiated` and `Disposed` on every call of the repository operation.
+A new instance of a connection is being instantiated and disposed on every call of the repository operation.
 This is the default persistency value of the repository.

 ::